Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 My certificate of completion for Columbia’s How Common is Celiac Disease Around the World?

-Columbia University offers a couple of free webinars about celiac disease that include a free certificate and CME credit:
+Columbia University offers a free webinar about celiac disease:

 You can find Columbia’s entire CME catalog here.